 We restated that D4 used an idea where the RFP requires a write-up on how bidder would close out contract at end.
 To enhance this idea, the contract could maybe have unique consequence for failing to meet EOC plan proposed in RFP.
-Kelly to provide a report on the RFP EOC plan and how D4 plans to make it work.
+D4 is still working on the report.